Sourav1910/Sourav1910/README.md

 <h3>Hello, folks! 👋<h3>

 <p align="left">
-My name is Sourav Baghmar and I am a Full Stack Developer with keen interest in DevOps 👨‍💻 .
+I am Sourav Baghmar, a Full Stack Developer 💻 .
 I like to learn new technologies and implement them in productive ways.
+Currently, I am learning ReactJS by building projects.
+I've also had experience working with Android and Firebase.
 I would love 😁 to collaborate with other developers and contribute to more Open Source Projects.
 </p>